 Arizona Costume Institute 2018 Holiday Luncheon featured legendary designer, Stephen Jones, and raised funds for Phoenix Art Museum

 Arizona Costume Institute (ACI), an affiliate group of Phoenix Art Museum, presented its 2018 Holiday Luncheon on Monday, December 3, which featured renowned celebrity designer Stephen Jones as its guest of honor and keynote speaker.
 A fundraiser in support of the fashion design collection at the Museum, the 2018 ACI Holiday Luncheon was chaired by Lynne Love and raised more than $100,000 in vital resources for the Museum.

 Phoenix Art Museum receives prestigious Henry Luce Foundation Grant for ongoing reinstallations of American art collection

 El Museo de Arte de Phoenix presenta una colección significante de fotografías de artistas mexicanos del siglo 20 que exploran la identidad nacional y social cambiante de México

 Phoenix Art Museum presents a significant collection of photographs by 20th-century Mexican artists exploring Mexico’s shifting national identity

-Phoenix Art Museum presents an expansive exhibition of Islamic art from around the world and spanning a millennium
+Phoenix Art Museum presents an expansive exhibition on art and Islam from around the world and spanning a millennium

 Phoenix Art Museum presents largest survey to date of works by American modernist painter Agnes Pelton, exploring the work of a relatively unknown artist who was a pioneer of 20th-century American abstraction